sanao1006/Data.NimList/README.md

 [![.github/workflows/main.yml](https://github.com/sanao1006/Data.NimList/actions/workflows/main.yml/badge.svg)](https://github.com/sanao1006/Data.NimList/actions/workflows/main.yml)

 # Whats' this?
 ### This is a Nim implementation of Haskell's Data.List library
+### I avoid using recursion too often, and I actively use the standard library.
+Therefore, some functions have unique implementations.
+### Please point out any mistakes!
 ※Not completed(In progress)
 Currently, the links to the code for each function are misaligned
 # Basic Functions